 - Make sure the cookies are completely cool before you attempt to decorate them.

-Using Royal Icing
+Decorating with Royal Icing

 Royal icing is a favorite for sugar cookies because it creates a smooth, durable canvas perfect for detailed decorating.
 Its versatile consistency can be adjusted for either flooding large areas or for fine piping work, making it ideal for intricate designs.